authlete/authlete-ruby-quick-start/README.md

 After confirming the login failure, input the same strings to "Login ID" field and "Password" field and press "Authorize" button.
-This time, you will be authorized successfully.
+This time, you will be authenticated successfully.
 Complete the authorization code flow (= make a token request as described in "1.7 Make a Token Request") and get an access token and a refresh token.
 Write down the access token and the refresh token since they will be used later to test protected resource endpoints.